Abasz/ESPRowingMonitor/docs/settings.md

 #### DEVICE_NAME

-This is the device name that is set as BLE Device name as well as server name in case WebSocket is enabled.
+This is the device name that is set as BLE Device name.
 This should be one word without spaces and without quotes.

 #### MODEL_NUMBER